SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 The Whisper model, for instance, maintains contextual consistency across long-form audio, demonstrating an 18\% reduction in WER on audio segments exceeding five minutes compared to traditional models.
 This enhancement is critical for applications such as the transcription of speeches and lectures.

-Additionally, models like UniAudio and Pengi have shown remarkable performance in maintaining low WERs across extended speech segments by integrating advanced contextual understanding~\cite{yang2023uniaudio,NEURIPS2023_3a2e5889}.
+Additionally, models like UniAudio and Pengi have shown remarkable performance in maintaining low WERs across extended speech segments by integrating advanced contextual understanding~\cite{yang2023uniaudio,NEURIPS2023_3a2e5889}[^30] [^31].
 These models have been particularly effective in domains requiring detailed, accurate transcriptions of prolonged speech events, where maintaining context over extended durations is crucial.

 #### 2.2.3.Hotword Recognition

 Hotword recognition has been another challenging area for traditional speech recognition systems, especially in noisy environments.
 Traditional models often fail to accurately detect and differentiate hotwords within long audio streams.
-The GenTranslate model, introduced in late 2023, has made substantial improvements in this area by leveraging the contextual understanding capabilities of LLMs~\cite{hu2024gentranslate}.
+The GenTranslate model, introduced in late 2023, has made substantial improvements in this area by leveraging the contextual understanding capabilities of LLMs~\cite{hu2024gentranslate}[^28].
 In a test set containing multiple domain-specific hotwords, GenTranslate achieved a 22\% improvement in hotword recognition accuracy compared to traditional models.
 Moreover, it maintained high robustness in noisy conditions, marking a significant advancement over prior approaches.

-Further examples of LLM-based models outperforming traditional systems include \textit{Mala-ASR} and \textit{Whisper}, which not only improves hotword recognition accuracy~\cite{yang2024mala} but also adapts dynamically to new hotwords in real-time, a feature that traditional models lack.
+Further examples of LLM-based models outperforming traditional systems include \textit{Mala-ASR} and \textit{Whisper}, which not only improves hotword recognition accuracy~\cite{yang2024mala}[^32] but also adapts dynamically to new hotwords in real-time, a feature that traditional models lack.
 This capability is particularly valuable in dynamic environments like live broadcasts or interactive voice response (IVR) systems where new terms may frequently be introduced.

 #### 2.2.4.Real-time Multimodal Interaction

 The integration of LLMs into speech recognition has expanded the scope of tasks beyond traditional speech-to-text, enabling real-time multimodal interaction.
-Models like \textit{VoxtLM} and \textit{LauraGPT} facilitate seamless integration of speech with visual and textual inputs~\cite{maiti2024voxtlm,chen2023lauragpt}, providing coherent and accurate multimodal outputs.
+Models like [VoxtLM](../../Models/SpeechLM/2023.09.14_VoxtLM.md)[^33] and [LauraGPT](../../Models/SpeechLM/2023.10.07_LauraGPT.md)[^34] facilitate seamless integration of speech with visual and textual inputs, providing coherent and accurate multimodal outputs.
 This capability is particularly valuable in applications such as live transcription and synchronized translation during presentations, where both speech and visual context need to be processed simultaneously.

 Moreover, LLM-based systems have introduced new functionalities, such as the generation of descriptive text, summaries, and even translations based on audio input.
-For instance, \textit{ViOLA} can generate coherent summaries and cross-language translations with high fluency and accuracy, outperforming traditional models in both speed and quality of output.
+For instance, [VioLA](../../Models/SpeechLM/2023.05.25_VioLA.md)[^35] can generate coherent summaries and cross-language translations with high fluency and accuracy, outperforming traditional models in both speed and quality of output.
-This represents a significant advancement in how speech recognition systems can interact with and interpret complex multimodal data streams~\cite{wang2023viola}.In addition, the integration of large language models with acoustics has demonstrated significant development potential across various specialized fields~\cite{zheng2024bat}.
+This represents a significant advancement in how speech recognition systems can interact with and interpret complex multimodal data streams.
+In addition, the integration of large language models with acoustics has demonstrated significant development potential across various specialized fields~\cite{zheng2024bat}.[^36]

 ## 3.Model Paradigm of Speech LLMs